 Getting a confession is never easy, and putting someone to death leaves room for lots of creativity.
 The following grisly torture methods and executions of the ancient world were designed to humiliate and dehumanize victims in their final moments.
+Although many of these methods have become known as medieval torture devices, likely due to associations with the Spanish Inquisition, their origins reach back to antiquity.
+No matter their era, these horrific devices were used to maim and kill untold victims.
 Which do you think is the most brutal?

 The victim’s ankles would be strapped to one end of this device, and his wrists to another.
 A mechanism was then cranked during the interrogation process, stretching the victim’s limbs.
 Bones and ligaments made startling sounds as the victim’s joints were dislocated until he either confessed or was torn apart.